No. 18 Auburn routs Richmond to win Legends Classic

 INJURY REPORT:

-Golden suffered a leg injury landing after a basket with 1:44 left.
+Golden suffered an ankle injury landing after a basket with 1:44 left.
 Golden laid on the court for more than five minutes while he was being tended to by trainers, before behind helped to the Spiders’ bench.
+Mooney said Golden twisted his ankle “in the first game of the year.
+It’s the same ankle.
+Structurally it seems to be okay but it’s probably something else he’ll have to be dealing with during the course of the next few days.”

 UP NEXT: